What is a MSISDN?

 Benefits of MSISDN

-In any system of interacting devices, you need a means of differentiating between different users.
-Those users need a way of making themselves known, and of identifying each other.
+In any system of interacting devices, you need a means of identifying and differentiating between different devices.
 MSISDN is an effective, globally-recognised way of achieving this.

 Disadvantages of MSISDN